 We couldn’t wait to get to Lake Tahoe in the Sierra Nevada Mountains to explore that magnificent blue water!
 We know it is known for downhill and cross country skiing, but we had heard summer was amazing too (Spoiler: It is!).

-On the drive in the views were spectacular and got us even more excited to get out to explore the largest alpine lake in North America!
+On the drive in the views were spectacular and got us even more excited to get out to explore the largest alpine lake in North America.
+Plus we were so excited to try the best hikes in Lake Tahoe.
 Here’s our list of 24 things to do in Lake Tahoe in summer.